No sooner than spring has been sprung, than hedges, shrubs and bushes back gardens and yards suddenly start trying to take over.

 And while there are plenty of advantages to using electric hedge trimmers, or even gas-powered versions, to keep mother nature from reclaiming your property, sometimes it’s best to maintain your patch of green space a more traditional way.

-That’s why I’ve put together a list of the best hedge shears available on the market today, with a buyer’s guide and FAQ section to follow.
+That’s why I’ve put together a list of the most popular hedge shears available on the market today, with a buyer’s guide and FAQ section to follow.

 So, read on to discover which of these sheariously good hand tools should be the new addition in your garden shed.

-- How to Choose The Best Hedge Shears
+- How to Choose The Right Hedge Shears

 - What are hedge shears?